A 3 Day Buenos Aires Itinerary for Solo Travellers (2026)

 This atmospheric venue reminded me of Baz Luhrmann’s vision of Moulin Rouge.
 A huge, red, artistically-rendered heart suspended from the wooden vaulted ceiling, symbolised Buenos Aires’s constantly beating passion for this dance.
 Watching the people twirling with their partners, I was seduced by this place before it was our turn to take to the floor.

-Frequently asked questions about this Buenos Aires itinerary
+Frequently asked questions about Buenos Aires

 Do I need to speak Spanish in Buenos Aires?